NataliaVelasquez18/Car_Data_Statistical_Analysis/README.md

 * The specification for the company suspension coils dictate that the Variance of the suspension coils must not exceed 100 pounds per square inch.

 * When observing the variance of suspension coils across the three lots analyzed.
-We can clearly see that the variance of Lot3 in comparison with the other two lots is greater than 100 pounds per square inch.
-Lots 1 and 2 have pretty similar variance.
+We can clearly see that only the variance of Lot3 is greater than 100 pounds per square inch.

 ## T-Tests on Suspension Coils